jjy1031/jjy1031.github.io/docs/Userguide/how-to.md

                         Number of worker processes
 ```

-If you enter this:
+If you enter the following command:
 ```python
 python dandelion_sample -i /path/to/your/prepared/mother/structures -o /path/to/the/output/you/want -n workers
 ```

-Total 6 steps below will be executed automatically.
+The following 6 steps will be executed automatically:

 ```